SeldonIO/seldon-core/docs-gb/kubernetes/kafka.md

 To install Kafka for testing purposed in your k8s cluster, we recommend to use [Strimzi Operator](https://github.com/strimzi/strimzi-kafka-operator).

 {% hint style="info" %}
-This page discuss how to install Strimzi Operator and create Kafka cluster for trial, dev, or testing purposes.
+**Note**: This page discuss how to install Strimzi Operator and create Kafka cluster for trial, dev, or testing purposes.
 For production grade installation consult [Strimzi documentation](https://strimzi.io/documentation/) or use one of managed solutions mentioned [here](./index.md).
 {% endhint %}